 In the last several years, I have gotten into self-defense.
-Self-defense tactics are the barebones of self-protection rather than the extensive years necessary to become a black belt within martial arts.
+Self-defense tactics are the barebones of self-protection rather than the extensive years necessary to become a black belt in martial arts.

 AAAT: How did you make the distinction between self-defense and martial arts?

-Mark: Along the way, something changed within me that I couldn’t quite put my finger on.
-I was on a philosophical journey as to why more years of martial artistry didn’t sound appealing.
-Based on my research, there are three significant objectives within martial arts: 1.
+Mark: Along the way, something changed within me that I couldn’t put my finger on.
+I was on a philosophical journey about why more years of martial artistry didn’t sound appealing.
+My research shows three significant objectives within martial arts: 1.
 Self-Defense, 2.
 Inner Peace, and 3.
 Competition.

-At this point in my life, I have mastered introspection enough to maintain inner peace (or as much as I can).
+At this point in my life, I have mastered introspection enough to maintain inner peace (or as much as possible).

 And I have no aspirations to compete in tournaments with other martial artists.

 The only reason I have ever desired martial arts was to defend myself.
+Using basic self-defense techniques doesn’t require years of study or a black belt.
+It wasn’t until I researched Google and YouTube that I discovered what was always missing.
 That was the missing link!
-It doesn’t require years of study or a black belt to use basic self-defense techniques.
-It wasn’t until I did some extensive research on Google and YouTube that I discovered what was always missing.

 I only wanted to be able to protect myself and my loved ones.
 The belts didn’t matter anymore.